agentmorris/camera-trap-ml-survey/README.md

 > <https://traptracker.co.uk/>

-Includes a family (\~10) of region-specific object detection models for camera traps and drones.
+[Open-source](https://github.com/traptracker-ai) cloud platform that includes a family (\~10) of region-specific object detection models for camera traps and drones.
 Model selection and data upload are done with a desktop client.

-NB: that information is based on the previous incarnation of this platform, as "Conservation AI".
+Formerly know as "Conservation AI".
 IIUC the broader program/organization is still called "Conservation AI", but the camera trap platform was renamed to "TrapTracker" in 2026.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/conservation-ai-bobcat.jpg" width="500">